Klarkasaurus/tickets-logs/README.md

 # Ticket Logs

-Example IT tickets written in YAML format to simulate real-world helpdesk and sysadmin scenarios.
+Taking real life IT tickets written in YAML format to simulate real-world helpdesk and sysadmin scenarios.
+These are all problems from friends, family and problems I've had myself and resolved.

 # Contents
 | File | Description |